OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Overview

-In this section, we will demonstrate how to use the `fsurf` utility by going the the process of analyzing a brain scan.
+In this section, we will demonstrate how to use the `fsurf` utility by analyzing a brain scan.

 **Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully